CER-REC/conditions/documentation/Testing/process.md

-render a single component without the children it needs to support (a lot of this has to with how the react life cycle methods work in the initialization stage and that children are needed to initialize before render and other life-cycle methods can be run by default) There are other methods that we can use to render components with their children when we want to start doing integrations tests.
+render a single component without the children it needs to support (a lot of this has to with how the react life cycle methods work in the initialization stage and that children are needed to initialize before render and other life-cycle methods can be run by default).
+There are other methods that we can use to render components with their children when we want to start doing integration tests.
 Enzymes Mount and Render function allow us to do that.

 [Jest](https://jestjs.io/) - later on we may use be using Jest to enhance our tests.
 Jest is the other side of the coin.
-Jest Snapshots (not the same a screenshot, which we may also use) takes the 'getSnapshotBeforeUpdate()' life-cycle method and looks at the components right before the changes are commited to the DOM.
+Jest Snapshots (not the same as a screenshot, which we may also use) takes the 'getSnapshotBeforeUpdate()' life-cycle method and looks at the components right before the changes are committed to the DOM.
 The value of jest is that snapshots show how the output will look as rendered HTML.
 Snapshots are nice however they don't check logic they only show the rendered output.
 This is closer to UI testing than unit tests.
-Jest is it's own test runner, and is uses by many companies instead of using Mocha.
+Jest is it's own test runner, and is used by many companies instead of using Mocha.

 [Storybook](https://storybook.js.org/) - if all the unit, integration and snapshot tests pass we still aren't viewing the actual rendered output.
 The last two types of tests complete the cycle.
-First is storybook which is a way for testers and developers to see the components rendered out in isolation hydrated with props, it also gives us to see the components at different states using specific props.
+First is storybook which is a way for testers and developers to see the components rendered out in isolation hydrated with props, it also gives us the ability to see the components at different states using specific props.

-Furthermore, we have snapshots which can be done by headless browsers(there are many) this is our last bit of functionality that we can use to do pixel matching to test output on various screen sizes and resolutions.
-This part is more important as designers have created specific ratios based on design principles.
-By not checking that we are following those requirements we can not ensure that the money spent on design was implemented across multiple view-ports.
+Furthermore, we have snapshots which can be done by headless browsers.
+This is our last bit of functionality that we can use to do pixel matching to test output on various screen sizes and resolutions.
+This part is more important, as designers have created specific ratios based on design principles.
+By checking that we are following those requirements, we can now ensure that the money spent on design was implemented across multiple view-ports.

 End to End: this one has become more controversial over time.
 Google's Testing